By Dave Bonney

 As I approached the school, I found the area very depressing.
 It looked as if the school was built in a landfill.
 Everything around it was bare or covered with brown dust.
 There was debris and human waste everywhere.
 Once I reached the walled school and entered into the compound the transformation was amazing.
 The yard was clean and there were bright and vibrant colors everywhere, paintings and tapestries, tie-dyed fabrics and colorful woven baskets.
 All the students and teachers were in colorful Africa wear.

 A number of different schools, community members and three news stations attended the event.
-The combination art festival and talent show was very successful.
-The students at this very poor school not only showed great excitement about art but once they had found the spark of creativity that God had blessed them with, were able to find new means to express themselves.
+The combination art festival and talent show

 The students also became more observant of the world around them and improved in all subjects at the school, thereby improving the school pass rate.
-Donations from SUMC provided a laptop, digital camera and funds to supply the art program for a year.
-This poorest of schools in the ghetto of Tema in Ghana became an oasis in a cultural and creative desert.
-A number of the schools visiting the event have now started arts and technology programs with the assistance of Nunoo.
+Donations from SUMC provided a laptop, digital camera

 This year, I was invited as a missionary from Smithville UMC to participate in a new program called Mastermind and Technology.
 The program has 37 students from five different schools.
 The children meet for two hours after school, four days a week and six hours every Sunday.

 In May, I visited four primary schools in Ghana and, as a missionary from SUMC, spoke to a number of classrooms.
 The main purpose was to invite students to attend an open event at Mastermind and Technology.
 I spoke about different ways to worship and to show appreciation for what God is doing for us.
 I was also asked to talk about the creative passions and skills that God has given each of us and how it is our responsibility to develop and share our talent.
-I also encouraged the students to take advantage of their educational opportunities.
-Many children in the area are not able to attend school.
+I also encouraged

 The expected attendance for the May 20 event was 200 to 300, but the actual attendance was closer to 500 parents and children.
 It was very successful, with visiting officials and parents awed and entertained.
 The outside wall of the building was covered with sheets of paper and children of all ages were expressing themselves with colorful acrylic paints.
 There were games, face painting and demonstrations of technological inventions and crafts.
 They saw beautiful art, woven baskets and other crafts, poetry recitations, dance performances and speakers praising the presence of the Holy Spirit in the lives of these children.
 The dance crews performed very energetic dances all choreographed to contemporary Christian music.